Meshari-1/no-show-appointments-project/README.md

 # no-show-appointments-project

-The data analysis steps will be used to look at a set of data to find out about some general and specific features.
+Chosen data set that will be analysed is about Brazilian patients who show up or not for their medical appointments.
+This data set includes several features that are important to this analysis, such as the scheduled day, the hospital's location, and medical insurance.